Titanium.UI.NavigationWindow

 If this property is set to a Window or TabGroup, then the corresponding Activity lifecycle event callbacks will also be called on the proxy.
 Proxies that require the activity lifecycle will need this property set to the appropriate containing Window or TabGroup.

-modal :Boolean
+# modal

 Indicates to open a modal window or not.

-Set to true to create a modal window.
+to create a modal window.

 Must be specified at creation time or in the dictionary passed to the open method.